Inarticulate ramblings of a management consultant

 Continue Reading →

-I’ve decided to dedicate this blog to the creation of a new subject matter expertise…focused on the skills and requirements of implementation or ‘getting things done’!
 In every part of commercial and creative life, we are faced with a significant contradiction.
-There is almost universal acceptance that ‘implementation’ is where things go wrong.
-Yet most of the focus, attention, and resource (financial and other) in any complex transformation project seems to rest with the design and […]
+There is almost universal acceptance that ‘implementation’ or the ‘act of getting things done’ is where things go wrong.
+Despite this, most of the focus, attention, and resource (financial and other) in any complex transformation project seems to rest with the strategy, design and development.
+Even the language reflects this truth.
+In the business of […]

 Continue Reading →